-By following our pool rules and etiquette, our aquatics program can continue to be a safe, and fun environment for all.
+By following our pool rules and etiquette, our aquatic program can continue to be a safe, and fun environment for all.

-We welcome all members, and guests to our pool.
-For everyone’s safety, and enjoyment, we ask that you abide by the following rules.
-Anyone who repeatedly breaks these rules is subject to possible membership loss, or appropriate corrective measures.
+We welcome all members and guests to our pool.
+We ask that you abide by the following rules for everyone’s safety and enjoyment.
+Anyone who repeatedly breaks these rules is subject to membership loss or appropriate corrective measures.

 General Pool Rules

 - The lifeguard is the sole authority in the pool.
 All persons must obey the instructions of the lifeguard or his/her supervisor.
 Please do not argue with the lifeguard about these rules; they did not make them, nor can they change them, but they must enforce them.
 If you are not satisfied with the way a guard is handling something, ask to see a manager.

 - Please do not engage actively guarding staff (on duty watching the pool) in extended conversation.

 - Persons with the following conditions will be prohibited from entering the pool (the YWCA reserves the right to refuse entry to any person at their discretion):